Market Gardener: Composting

 Tea leaves, but don’t throw in your tea bags unless you know they are unbleached without micro-plastics like our organic Clipper tea bags.

 It pays off to be rather particular about the types of greens and browns thrown into the compost to keep the right balance.
 Laura recommends approximately 30 parts brown, to one-part green.
 Somewhere around 6 to 8 inches deep of brown to 2 inches deep of green.
-Additionally, you may find in the summer you need to water your compost to keep it decomposing.
+You may find in the summer you need to water your compost to keep it decomposing.

 It’s important to avoid putting perennial weeds in your compost because they can take a lot longer to die off, possibly over 2 years, and may actually start growing roots in your compost.
 Perennial weeds include brambles, couch grass, creeping buttercup, thistles, dandelions and docks.

-You may have heard you can compost milk, egg shells and other dairy products on your compost, but we wouldn’t advise it because although there is research to suggest it can aid decomposition, it is more likely to just attract pests such as rats or other undesirable animals.
+You may have heard you can compost milk, egg shells and other dairy products on your compost, but we wouldn’t advise it because although there is research to suggest it can aid decomposition, it is most likely to attract pests such as rats or other undesirable animals.
 Instead, dry your egg shells and use them around precious plants to deter slugs.

 It’s also been suggested you can empty your vacuum into your home compost, but because our houses are full of synthetics, such as fibres found in your carpet, they won’t break down and will ultimately contaminate your compost.